gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 ```
 $ tbot start \
   --name=foo \
-  --output=file:/home/ubuntu/.tbot \
+  --directory=/home/ubuntu/tbot \
   --auth-server=proxy.example.com:3080 \
   --token=13b74f49d27536dd5c514073097c197b \
   --ca-pin=sha256:...
   ...
 ```

-Note that both direct dialing or connecting through a Teleport proxy are supported.
+Both direct dialing or connecting through a Teleport proxy are supported.

 The bot joins the cluster and can be seen with the `tctl` command: